-Best Innova disc golf equipment
+Best Innova disc golf gear to improve your play

 What Innova disc golf equipment is necessary to play?

-Although disc golf has origins dating as far back as the 1920s, it has recently become one of the fastest growing sports in the U.S. Many curious individuals are now searching for the best equipment available, but they don’t know what they need to play their best game.

-Luckily, you don’t have to spend a great deal of money to play disc golf.
-If you find a solid set of starter discs, such as Innova’s Disc Golf Set, you’ll be ready to play.
+You don’t have to spend a great deal of money to play disc golf.
+If you find a solid set of starter discs you’ll be ready to play.
 However, there are a few other pieces of equipment you may want to consider as you get deeper into the sport.

+Shop this article: Innova Disc Golf Set, Innova Discover Disc Golf Backpack and Innova Mako3 Mid-Range Disc

 What is Innova?

-Innova was originally called Champion Discs Inc. It was co-founded in 1983 by Dave Dunipace, the man credited with changing the game because he was responsible for creating the Eagle, the first disc designed specifically for disc golf.
+Innova was originally called Champion Discs Inc. It was co-founded in 1983 by Dave Dunipace.
+He’s credited with changing the game because he created the Eagle, the first disc designed specifically for disc golf.
 Since then, the company has grown to become a leader in the disc golf equipment world.

 There are only two essential pieces of equipment needed for disc golf: discs and targets.
-However, most users would also consider a disc bag or backpack essential as well.
+However, most would consider a disc bag or backpack essential, too.

-Disc golf discs: Disc golf discs are what you throw to complete the disc golf course.
+Disc golf discs are what you throw to complete the disc golf course.
 Since there are different types of throws, it’s best to have different kinds of discs so you can play your best game.

 - A distance driver is what you use for distance throws.
 These can be hard for a beginner to control.

-- A fairway driver doesn’t have the range of a distance driver, but it offers better control, making it a better option for a distance disc for most beginners.
+A fairway driver doesn’t have the range of a distance driver, but it offers better control.
+It’s a better distance disc for most beginners.

 - A mid-range disc has a focus on control and accuracy.
 While you can use it for the tee-off throw, they are better for mid-distance throws that occur between the tee-off and the putt.

-- A putter provides the best control and the least distance.
-This is the type of disc you want to use when you are close to the basket.
+A putter provides the best control and the least distance.
+This is the type of disc to use when you are close to the basket.

-Disc golf targets: While this is an essential piece of equipment, disc golf targets are part of a disc golf course, so the average player might not purchase these items for anything other than practice.
 The best disc golf targets are durable, permanent structures that feature a metal pole, a chain and a basket.
 A player aims at the pole (or the chains or the basket, depending on strategy) and tosses the putter.
 The chains help reduce spit-outs (when the disc bounces out of the target) and the basket catches the disc.
+Disc golf targets are part of a disc golf course, so the average player doesn’t need these items for anything other than practice.

-Disc golf bag: In the beginning, you might not need a disc bag, but as you begin to amass a more extensive collection of discs, it becomes crucial.
-The number of discs you have or want will ultimately decide whether you need a smaller disc bag or a larger disc backpack.
+In the beginning, you might not need a disc bag.
+As you amass a more extensive collection of discs, it becomes crucial.
+The number of discs you have or want decides whether you need a smaller disc bag or a larger disc backpack.
 Some serious players may even opt for a disc golf cart.

-Other equipment to consider for disc golf
+Other disc golf equipment

 Besides the essentials mentioned above, here are a few other items you may want to have on hand when playing disc golf.

-Mini marker: You use a mini marker to mark the lie of the previous throw.
-It is placed on the ground touching the disc, positioned in line with the target.

-Friction glove: You use the friction glove to provide a better grip on the disc.
+You use the friction glove to provide a better grip on the disc.

-Baseball: A baseball comes in handy when freeing discs that are stuck in trees.
+A baseball comes in handy when freeing discs that are stuck in trees.

-Water bottle: It is essential to stay hydrated while playing.
-A quality water bottle keeps your beverage cold for the entire round of play.

-Sunscreen: Even if it is cloudy, harmful rays from the sun can damage your skin.
+Even if it is cloudy, harmful rays from the sun can damage your skin.
 Always wear a broad-spectrum sunscreen with an SPF of 30 or higher.

-How much you can expect to spend on Innova disc golf equipment

-A. Depending on the size of the water hazard, there is a tool that can help you get your disc back short of going for a swim.
 A disc retriever is a weighted claw that you can toss into a pond or a small body of water and reel in, dragging the bottom to rescue your disc.

-Top Innova disc golf equipment
+Best Innova disc golf equipment

 What you need to know: This is a solid starter set for the beginner that features one driver, one mid-range and one putter.

 What you’ll love: This popular, three-disc set offers the user a comfortable, secure grip.
-The flight paths of these disc golf discs were chosen to help players get around obstacles while also maintaining accuracy.
+The flight paths of these disc golf discs help players get around obstacles while maintaining accuracy.
 The plastic holds up well under any weather conditions.

 What you should consider: The colors in this set may vary from what is pictured.

-Top Innova disc golf equipment for the money
+Best Innova disc golf equipment for the money

 Innova Discover Disc Golf Backpack